 - Bedding that dries quickly, like straw or sawdust shavings is changed out regularly so it does not become soiled and breeds both excess moisture and bacteria growth inside of the duck coop.

 - A bottom, sides, and roof that will protect the ducks from burrowing predators.

 - Secure 2-step locks on the duck house – coop or run that will prevent the entry door from being opened or loosened by inclement weather or predators.
 Racoons are crafty little critters.
 They have been known to open simple 1-step latch locks to get inside of chicken and duck coops to eat eggs and even young birds.

 - Any wood used to build the duck house or run must be pressure treated.
 Wood that is not pressure treated or particle board will crumble away in just a year or two – leaving the ducks exposed to predators.
 Particle boards may get thin and acquire holes in mere months during a rainy season and should never be used for any part of a poultry house and run.

-The coop showcased in the video below is a shed type structure that was converted to living quarters.
-Although this shed style coop was created just for chickens, it could just as easily house ducks, as well.
+The coop in the video below is a shed-type structure converted to living quarters.

 Duck House Size

 The dimensions of the duck coop will depend on how many ducks you are currently keeping and plan to house in the future.

 The duck house size should be 4 square feet of floor space per bird.